 - If you're drawing a line or arc with your Apple Pencil, then simply tap to add endpoints.

 If you're drawing a line or arc with your mouse or trackpad, then click to add endpoints.
 An arc requires a third point.
 To place the last temporary line segment and finish the line or finish the arc, press the Return key.
-To remove the last temporary line segment and exit the Line tool or remove the arc and exit the Arc tool, secondary-click (right-click) with your mouse or press one of the following:
+To remove the last temporary line segment or remove the arc, secondary-click (right-click) with your mouse or press one of the following:

 - Delete (Backspace)